WolfScripting/discord-bot-client-fixed/README.md

-# discord-bot-client
+# Discord Bot Client
-the original got patched so i will fix it.
+The original bot client got patched, so i will fix it.